 If you want to know more about their tickets and other offers, see the link below.

-Things to Do at Odaiba Oedo Onsen Monogatari
+Odaiba Oedo Onsen Monogatari Attractions

 Oedo Onsen Monogatari consists of many beautiful attractions, to make it easier, I have divided them into 9 categories so you won’t miss anything.
 Choose from the wide selection of hot spring baths, dining areas, shopping stalls, and entertainment spots.